-Water quality in the upper Whangamoa, Graham Stream and lower Whangamoa is Excellent with no change from the long term classification.
-The Collins and Denker Creek have Very Good grades.
+Water quality in the upper Whangamoa, Graham Stream, Collins and Denker Creek is Excellent with no change from the long term classification.
+The lower Whangamoa has a Very Good grade.
+There was a slight decline in water clarity and invertebrate communities at Kokorua Bridge that may reflect previous rainfall and gravel river-bed changes prior to November.